-King Solomon in the above proverb is contrasting the difference between poverty and wealth.
+King Solomon in the above proverb is contrasting the difference between the “poor man” and the “wealthy man.”
 The poor man, in general, is said to be poor because he or she has “lazy hands” and the wealthy are rich, generally speaking, because they have “diligent hands.”
 What kind of hands do you have?

-Sadly, some people don’t mind living on food stamps or receiving government checks because they think it’s owed to them.
-I used to pastor in the inner city of New Orleans and saw this kind of mindset every day.
+Some people don’t mind living on food stamps or receiving government checks because they think it’s owed to them.
+I worked in the inner city of New Orleans for over 7 years and saw this kind of mindset every day.
 I call this way of thinking a “poverty mindset.”
-Those with this mindset are comfortable in poverty and have no desire to change their situation because they like spending other people’s money.
+Meaning, poverty is a comfortable place for some people to live be because they have no desire to change their situation.
 People with a poverty mindset would rather have a “handout” than a “hand up.”

-At the same time, I’ve had the privilege of meeting some really successful businessmen and women, who’ve worked hard in life and have the wealth to show it.
+At the same time, I’ve had the privilege of meeting some really successful businessmen and women who have worked hard in life and have the wealth to show for it.
 One thing all these people had in common was their drive and passion to work hard.
-It didn’t matter the color of their skin, where they were born, how their parents treated them or even the schools they attended.
-What separated them from their peers was their work ethic.
 Some of them came from poverty, other countries, and even had broken the law in the past.
 However, at one point in their lives they all made a decision to work hard and never give up.

 - Repent of any laziness you may have.